VPAC/matappprog/matappprog.md

 cd /usr/local/Modules/modulefiles/maxima
 ```

 The .base file sets the library, libexec, binary, and manual paths.
 Note that in this case sbcl (Steel Bank Common Lisp) is also loaded.
+This should, of course, be modified for the particular version of Lisp being used.

 ```
 #%Module1.0#####################################################################